-The age period in which language attitudes develop is difficult to pin-point on the basis of our data.
+The age period in which language attitudes develop is difficult to pinpoint on the basis of our data.
 It could be reasoned from our data that the asymmetry in language attitudes emerges in the age range between 12 and 15 years.
-This is in contrast to findings reported by Day (1982), who reviews studies investigating the age factor in language attitudes and reports that children develop the association of nonstandard with low socio-economic status (SES) and standard with high SES between the ages of 3 and 7, and that, in the same age, children who speak a non-standard variety generally change from a positive or neutral attitude towards their own variety to a positive attitude towards the standard variety.
+This is in contrast to findings reported by Day (1982), who reviews studies investigating the age factor in language attitudes.
+Day reports that children develop the association of nonstandard with low socio-economic status (SES) and standard with high SES between the ages of 3 and 7, and that, at the same age, children who speak a nonstandard variety generally change from a positive or neutral attitude towards their own variety to a positive attitude towards the standard variety.
 The studies reported by Day (1982), however, all investigated attitudes toward the children's L1 and not a closely related language.

-An exception from the general trend that (a) attitudes held towards the neighbouring language become more negative with age and (b) younger participants hold rather neutral and symmetric attitudes towards the neighbouring language is the group of 9 to 10 year old children.
-Here we assume that it is the Swedish group of 9 to 10 year old participants that behaves differently from the rest of the subjects.
-We cannot exclude that factors such as a stressful day at school or a test in a previous class might have had an effect on these particular children's mood and subsequently also their evaluative ratings.
+An exception from the general trend that (a) attitudes held towards the neighboring language become more negative with age and (b) younger participants hold rather neutral and symmetric attitudes towards the neighboring language is the group of 9 to 10 year old children.
+We assume that it is the behavior of this group that deviates from that of the other groups.
+We cannot exclude that their mood and subsequently their evaluations may have been due to such factors as a particularly stressful day or a test in a previous class.

-5.2.
-The relationship between language attitudes and intelligibility of a closely related language
+5.2 The relationship between language attitudes and intelligibility of a closely related language

 The main aim of this article was to investigate the relationship that exists between people's attitudes towards a linguistic variety and their ability to comprehend that variety.
 Previous literature has suggested a link between attitudes held towards a specific language variety and the ability to decode that variety.
 Wolff (1959) and Giles and Niedzielski (1998) suggest opposing causal relationships.
-While Wolff (1959) suggested that a negative attitude might have a detrimental effect on intelligibility and vice versa, Giles and Niedzielski (1998) hypothesised that attitudes towards a specific language may be influenced by the degree of intelligibility of that language.
-In the current investigation we attempted to shed light on the relationship between attitudes and intelligibility by investigating the development of language attitudes alongside mutual intelligibility of a neighbouring language (Danes for Swedes and Swedish for Danes) in Scandinavia.
+While Wolff (1959) suggested that a negative attitude might have a detrimental effect on intelligibility and vice versa, Giles and Niedzielski (1998) hypothesized that attitudes towards a specific language may be influenced by the degree of intelligibility of that language.
+In the current investigation we attempted to shed light on the relationship between attitudes and intelligibility by investigating the development of language attitudes alongside mutual intelligibility of a neighboring language (Danes for Swedes and Swedish for Danes) in Scandinavia.
 The causal relationship between these two factors was not investigated, however.

 Our data indicate discrepancies both in language attitudes and in comprehension scores between the two groups of children (Swedish and Danish).
 In a matched guise test, Danish participants find a bilingual speaker more attractive when she speaks Swedish than Swedish participants do when she speaks Danish.
 This suggests that Danish children hold a more positive attitude towards Swedish than Swedish children hold towards Danish and confirms earlier findings by Maurud (1976), Delsing and Lundin Åkesson (2005) and Schüppert and Gooskens (2011) who also concluded that Danes are more positive towards Swedish than Swedes are towards Danish.
 Importantly, we found that attitudes become slightly more negative with age, while intelligibility scores increase with age.
 We assume that these two trends are to be seen as independent processes.
-While the development of attitudes in general is part of establishing one's own identity and defining oneself and others, the ability to decode closely related varieties is associated with cognitive processes and likely linked to the development of general language-related skills, such as verbal fluency, literacy, foreign language knowledge, and familiarity with different linguistic varieties and registers in the native language.
+While the development of attitudes in general is part of establishing one's own identity and defining oneself and others, the ability to decode closely related varieties is associated with cognitive processes.
+It is quite likely linked to the development of general language-related skills, such as verbal fluency, literacy, foreign language knowledge, and familiarity with different linguistic varieties and registers in the native language.